pgale/lineage_15.1_Installation_TSV/README.md

 _Collated by @pgale_

+> [!NOTE]
+> I'm not a developer but someone who is passionate about home automation, Home Assistant and the amazing Lenovo ThinkSmart View devices.
+I now have seven of these running as my main display panels around my house.
+The super low-cost makes this affordable and results in a fantastic experience.
+> Please do post in [discussions](https://github.com/pgale/lineage_15.1_Installation_TSV/discussions) if you have anything to add or have noticed any errors or omissions in this guide and I'll add them in for the benefit of others.
+> I posted on the HA forum about my devices and the dashboards I run (a little old now as my design has moved on, but it will give you an idea of one way to create a dashboard and device to show the information you need to see.)
+Have a look at that post [here](https://community.home-assistant.io/t/my-take-on-a-home-dashboard-running-on-the-lenovo-thinksmart-view-and-managing-multiple-devices-running-fully-kiosk/718355).

 ### Credit where credit is due ###
 Credit to @deadman96385 and @electimon on Discord for making this happen and putting in a tonne of work, @mattmon who produced the original 8.1 install and instructions.
 These instructions build on what they have written.
 Thanks also to @mngarchow for the detailed instructions that are reproduced in part here too.